xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/08-Exercise-7-Creating-a-bot-in-Microsoft-Teams.md

 1. Open the **botActivityHandler.js** file in the root folder.

-1. Add a parameter `conversationReferences` for the **constructor** method, and update the contents to match the following code.
+1. Add a parameter `conversationReferences` for the **constructor** method and update the contents to match the following code.

     ```javascript
     constructor(conversationReferences) {